han-wen-zhang/complex_rootfinder/README.md

 # Rootfinders for complex analytic functions on a square

-This repo contains codes in Fortran 77 accompanying the manuscript:
+This repo contains the code in Fortran 77 accompanying the manuscript:

 H. Zhang, and V. Rokhlin, "Finding roots of complex analytic functions via generalized colleague matrices."
 Advances in Computational Mathematics 50.4 (2024): 71.